jpillay07/firstdommanip/README.md

 # firstdommanip

 Just playing around with DOM manipulation.
 Modifiyng readme to practice fetch, merge and pull.
+Adding more text.